OnTheIssues.org

 Elizabeth Dole on Government Reform

-Click here for 14 full quotes on Government Reform OR background on Government Reform.
+Click here for 14 full quotes on Government Reform OR other political leaders on Government Reform.

 • Contributing to campaigns is free speech.
 (Jun 2008)